Summer Solstice 25th Anniversary Series

 |third year or more||0|

-You can let us know your handicap in one of 2 ways.
-Complete the online form (preferred) before your first meet or fill out a paper form at the first meet you attend.
-At each meet you should make note of the total number of controls (likely somewhere between 28 and 30) and calculate the number of controls you will need in order to get them ´all´ (total controls minus your handicap).
+You will be able to let us know your handicap before your first SS meet.
+Check back here for a link.
+At each meet then you should make note of the total number of controls (likely somewhere between 28 and 30) and calculate the number of controls you will need in order to get them ´all´ (total controls minus your handicap).
 Then plan your route accordingly.

 If you wish to run with a friend or family members please note the following: